N5GEH/n5geh.tools.entirety/docs/CONTRIBUTING.md

 We are using [conventional commits](https://www.conventionalcommits.org/) for automatic release management and changelog creation.
-Please format your commit messages according to the standard.
+It is mandatory to format your commit messages according to the standard.

 Following commit types will affect the version of the next release: